Listing with ASX is a seven-step process that takes approximately 19 weeks,

 Advisers required to provide expert reports in relation to the IPO

-The due diligence process is run at the same time as the prospectus is drafted.
 The Australian Corporations Act contains a general disclosure test for prospectuses.
 It stipulates a prospectus must contain all the information that investors and their professional advisers would reasonably require to make an informed assessment about:

 The rights and liabilities attaching to shares offered